cloudify-examples/example-use-cases/openstack_commercial_case/fortigate/README.md

 ### Inputs

-* *retry_after* - The number of seconds for each task retry interval (in the case of iteratively checking the status of an asynchronous operation) - default: 5
 * *resource_prefix* - Prefix of every resource created at this deployment on Azure - default: cfy
 * *resource_suffix* - Suffix of every resource created at this deployment on Azure - default: 0
-* *azure_network_deployment_name* - Name of deployment responsible for creation resource group, security group and networks -
+* *openstack_network_deployment_name* - Name of deployment responsible for router, security group and networks creation -
-    default: VNFM-Networking-Prov-Azure-networks
+    default: VNFM-Networking-Prov-Openstack-networks
-* *vm_size* - Name of Virtual Machine Size in Azure - default: Standard_B2s
-* *vm_os_family* - default: linux
-* *vm_image_publisher* - Name of the organization that created the image - default: fortinet
+* *flavor_id* - ID of the flavor in OpenStack - default: 5aaa5054-f7a4-4bbe-8b47-69da2308ecb2
-* *vm_image_offer* - The name of a group of related images created by a publisher - default: fortinet_fortigate-vm_v5
-* *vm_image_sku* - An instance of an offer, such as a major release of a distribution - fortinet_fg-vm
-* *vm_image_version* - Version of the image - default: 6.0.3
+* *image_id* - ID of the image in OpenStack - default: 20acb407-2a20-405e-9e19-360c0a705368
 * *vnf_vm_name* - Name of VM - default: fortigate
 * *fortigate_license_filename* - Name of the Fortigate license file (It will be uploaded to Fortigate VM with this name).
 It should have .lic file extension. - default: FGVM02TM19000054.lic

 ### Installation

-Resources created in Prerequesites subsection are fetched using capabilities exposed by *azure-networks* deployment and ``VNFM-Fortigate-Prov-Azure-vm.yaml`` is using it.
+Resources created in Prerequesites subsection are fetched using capabilities exposed by *common* deployment and ``VNFM-Fortigate-Prov-Openstack-vm.yaml`` is using it.
 To provision FortiGate NGFW Single VM:

-``cfy install VNFM-Fortigate-Prov-Azure-vm.yaml -b VNFM-Fortigate-Prov-Azure-vm``
+``cfy install VNFM-Fortigate-Prov-Openstack-vm.yaml -b VNFM-Fortigate-Prov-Openstack-vm``

 ### Uninstalling
 To delete Fortigate execute:

-``cfy uninstall VNFM-Fortigate-Prov-Azure-vm``
+``cfy uninstall VNFM-Fortigate-Prov-Openstack-vm``

 ## Configuration